 This pre-school provision is run independently but shares our Foundation Stage Unit.
+The Playgroup takes children from 2 and a half years old and accept the 30 / 15 hours funding.

 The staff from the Playgroup and school work closely together to ensure a smooth transition into school.